zeddy-foreal/to-do-list/README.md

 - 🎨 Clean and modern design with excellent color balance
 - 🌙 Light mode / Dark mode toggle
-- 📝 Add tasks effortlessly by hitting (Enter) or clicking (Add)
+- 📝 Add and remove tasks effortlessly
+- ⌨️ Press `Enter` or click "Add" to create a task
+- 🎯 Input auto-focus after adding a task for rapid entries
+- 💾 Tasks are saved in local storage
 - 🗑️ Clear all completed tasks with one click
 - ✅ Filter by:
   - Completed tasks
   - Uncompleted tasks